Key Elements of Your Comprehensive Marketing Plan

 - People who have responded to different offers, whether generated internally or by a Groupon.

-- People who signed up for free pizza on their birthday.
+- Those who signed up for free pizza on their birthday and anniversaries.

 Gone are the days of “email blasts”.
 They are no longer effective and mostly land in a spam folder.
 Personalization is simply designing your email to address the customer in a personal manner.

 That is possible when you have additional information about them such as name, age, interests and behavioral information.
 Personalizing emails by addressing with a name is a simple good start at personalization.

 Next step is delivering “relevant” email content based on the interest or behavior.
 For example, offering a “diner for 2” might not be relevant for customers who usually order online.